Rvbens/Chatbot-en-Espanol/README.md

   - evaluation script for console
   - port to app/slack
   - t-sne of the embedding
   - add script to run chatbot on terminal
+  - reciclar el hidden en las conversaciones